karammasri/AuthAdminHelper/Docs/AuthAdmin-UserGuide.md

 The user should have already registered this method for the change to take effect.
 An error is shown if the user doesn’t have the selected method registered.

-## Resetting the MFA authentication methods for a user
+### Reset the MFA authentication methods for a user

 Run the following command to reset the MFA authentication methods for a user: